wiremock/wiremock.org/_docs/standalone/java-jar.md

 URL.
 This option is only available if the `--proxy-all` option is specified.

+`--preserve-user-agent-proxy-header`: As of WireMock `3.7.0`, when in proxy mode, this option will transfer the original `User-Agent` header from the client to the proxied service.

 `--proxy-via`: When proxying requests (either by using --proxy-all or by creating stub mappings that proxy to other hosts), route via another proxy server (useful when inside a corporate network that only permits